gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - **Computer Automation**: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.

-- **Question Answering**: HARAYA uses Google AI's PaLM2 LLM, a renowned language model known for its exceptional proficiency in language understanding, generation, and conversational skills.
-Specifically fine-tuned for natural multi-turn dialogues, it excels in providing accurate answers to a diverse range of questions and is ideal for text-based tasks involving coding, advanced reasoning, mathematics, and supports over 100 languages.
+- **Question Answering**: HARAYA utilizes Google AI's PaLM2 Large Language Model (LLM), renowned for its exceptional language understanding, generation, and conversational skills.
+Haraya can process human-like text, translate multiple languages, summarize, solve arithmetic problems, determine sentiment, answer a diverse range of questions, code, remember or memorize, follow instructions, comprehend context in convesation, and more.

 - **Web Search**: HARAYA can perform searches on the internet, providing relevant information and assisting users in finding desired content.